 Let your anger and frustration out.
 Dig deep into the recesses of your mind through meditation or by talking to someone empathetic.
 Write out what you are feeling, it can be a cathartic process.
 Once you know exactly what is hurting you and you list out your feelings toward someone who betrayed you (is it disappointment, shock, anger, hurt?), you can work toward resolving them.
 If you’re dealing with a partner/wife/husband who betrayed you, the first order of business is to acknowledge and vocalize how their actions have made you feel.

 Related Reading: How To Survive Betrayal In A Relationship?
 8 Ways To Figure It Out!

 2. “I do not want you back”

-This is a hard-hitting message to someone who betrayed you.
+This is a hard-hitting message to someone who betrayed you because this may well be the last thing they’d expect you to say.
 When you get cheated upon, it is natural to want to have nothing to do with the betrayer.
-You may want to just cut your losses and move on, however, difficult it seems.
-While the decision of whether you want that person in your life or not is yours to take, do not end it without having a conversation.
+The person who has betrayed you may expect that you’d want to just cut your losses and move on, however difficult it seems.
+While the decision of whether you want that person in your life or not is yours to make, it is not one that you should be making lightly.

-Let your partner or friend know how shocked and hurt you are.
+Your betrayal message to boyfriend/girlfriend/spouse should convey how shocked and hurt you are but also reflect your empathetic side.
 So, what to say to someone who betrayed you to convey how they’ve made you feel?
 Tell them that what they did has left a deep scar on you.
-Reiterate your own sincerity and if need be, remind them of the things you have done for them.
-Most importantly, let them know that your walking away from their lives is their loss.
+Reiterate your own sincerity even at a time when they’re caused you such deep hurt.
+However, make sure they know that you’re not afraid to walk away from a relationship where you’re not valued.